adhocore/gronx/README.md

 ---
 ### Go Tasker

 Tasker is a task manager that can be programatically used in Golang applications.
-It runs as a daemon and and invokes tasks scheduled with cron expression:
+It runs as a daemon and invokes tasks scheduled with cron expression:
 ```go
 package main